 A Fully Automated Solution

-In my search for a better solution – I found some pretty innovative new ways for setting up a fully automated “set it and forget it” system for collecting loan payments (and it didn’t require a loan servicing company to act as the middle man).
+In my search for a better solution, I found innovative ways to set up a fully automated “set it and forget it” system for collecting loan payments (and it didn't require a loan servicing company to act as the middleman).

 One of those ways is to set up an automatic ACH withdrawal from the borrower's bank account with a service called ZimpleMoney.

-It’s a fantastic solution for real estate investors utilizing seller financing, but it’s also a great solution for ANYONE who is lending money and wants to track (and fully automate) the repayment of it (e.g. – Car Dealerships, Doctors, CPAs, Trust Companies, Moms and Dads, Rich Uncles, people making 401k loans, etc.).
+It's a fantastic solution for real estate investors utilizing seller financing.
+Still, it's also a great solution for ANYONE who is lending money and wants to track (and fully automate) the repayment of it (e.g. – Car Dealerships, Doctors, CPAs, Trust Companies, Moms and Dads, Rich Uncles, people making 401k loans, etc.)

-As I explain in the video above, setting up a new loan with ZimpleMoney (aff link) is very easy.
-You can simply enter in the information from your loan agreement (the loan amount, interest rate, duration of loan, etc.) and it will emulate whatever is in your contract.
+Setting up a new loan with ZimpleMoney (aff link) is very easy.
+You can simply enter in the information from your loan agreement (the loan amount, interest rate, duration of the loan, etc.) and it will emulate whatever is in your contract.

-When a loan is created, both the lender and the borrower will have their own ZimpleMoney account – so they can log in at any time and check the current status of their loan balance and upcoming payments (not all borrowers will be interested in doing this… but it’s there if they want to see it).
+When a loan is created, both the lender and the borrower will have their own ZimpleMoney account – so they can log in at any time and check the current status of their loan balance and upcoming payments (not all borrowers will be interested in doing this, but it's available if they ever want to see it).

 Which plan makes the most sense for you?
 It depends on whether you're an occasional lender or if you regularly extend loans to your customers.